claytonlocher/research-map/README.md

 # GGIS Research Map Web Application
-Webmap for displaying the research of UIUC professors.
+MEAN stack application for mapping the research of UIUC professors.